 Where is the Start and End Point of Confederation Park Bike Trail?

-Begin and end at the Rosemont Community Outdoor Rink and go through various parts of the park, like Duck Pond, Playground and Majors Diamond.
+Begin and end at the Rosemont Community Association and go through various parts of the park, like Duck Pond, Playground and Majors Diamond.

 How Many Kilometers is Cochrane Horse Creek Bike Trail?